saranbalaji0897/Quiz-app/README.md

 # BACKEND TASK - GROOTAN TECHNOLOGIES

-It is a Quiz backend application which is build with java spring-boot framework.t the user management is handled with jwt and is embedded with swagger-ui the following lines will describe how to build and run the application
+It is a Quiz backend application which is build with java spring-boot framework. the user management is handled with jwt and is embedded with swagger-ui the following lines will describe how to build and run the application